hyper-expanse/dotfiles/debian/personal-desktop.md

 This chapter covers setting up a graphical desktop environment over a bare Debian operating system.
 My desktop of choice is the wonderful [KDE](https://www.kde.org/) desktop environment.
 Sections in this chapter will walk you through installing the desktop environment and various applications to meet your daily needs.

-## Package Installation

-Before extending our system with a full desktop environment we need to install a few basic packages.
-These packages will be used by desktop applications that we'll install later.

-To install the following packages run `sudo aptitude install [PACKAGE]`.

-Packages:
-* openvpn

 ## Display Server

 To install them, run `sudo aptitude install [PACKAGE]`.